 1989 The dark years.
 Wonderworks closed for 2 years due to a lull in volunteer support and financial difficulty.
 Knowing that most children’s museums were built on a rent-free foundation, a core group began the initial search for a permanent home.

-1991 Although not their own building, Wonderworks reopened in downtown shop front at 419 E 2nd.
+1991 Although not their own building, Wonderworks reopened in a downtown shop at 419 E 2nd Street.
 The museum was then scaled back in 1996 to share the space with local business Balloonatiks.

-2002 The board came close to finding a space for the museum by partnering with the Northern Wasco County Parks and Recreation District and several foundations to expand the old Booth House at The Dalles’ Thompson Park.
+2002 The Board came close to finding a home for the Museum by partnering with Northern Wasco County Parks and Recreation District and several foundations to expand the old Booth House at The Dalles Thompson Park.
 Although the project ultimately conflicted with the park commission’s goal of providing green space for the city, the partnership did produce an important study about where to locate a successful museum in the future: downtown, off the main street, with adequate parking and large, open interior spaces.

-2003 The museum closed and most exhibits were moved into storage while a collection of the best toys for younger kids (0 -5) were moved to a sunny room in the UUC Church to become today’s Playstation.
+2003 The museum closed and most exhibits were moved into storage while a collection of the best toys for younger kids (0-5) were moved to a sunny room in the UCC Church to become today’s Playstation.
 Music & Me program was launched while programs and classes continued.

-2009 A building was found!
+2009 We found our new home!
 A 5,000 sq. ft structure at 206 Madison in downtown The Dalles – just a half block off 2nd Street with parking.
-We were able to move forward with the wonderful location with the generous support from The Port of The Dalles who is holding it for us while we complete our capital campaign.
+We were able to move forward with this wonderful location with the generous support from The Port of The Dalles who is holding it for us while we complete our capital campaign.

-2012 We celebrated our Grand Opening on October 20th, 2012!
-The museum is open 4 days a week with 2,000 sq. ft of wall-to-wall fun for 0-6 year olds.
+2012 We celebrated our Grand Opening on October 20, 2012!
+The museum was open four days a week with 2,000 sq. ft of wall-to-wall fun for 0-6 year olds.
 We are currently raising the money to complete the final purchase of the building and make the full conversions.

 2015 The building at 206 Madison was purchased by Wonderworks and became our permanent home!
 Parking lot improvements and landscaping further integrate Wonderworks into the downtown The Dalles.